Marián Budoš : Represented Artist

 Budos's compositional style is driven by structure, direction, and narrative.
 His strong harmonic, melodic and rhythmical development is underscored by an unorthodox use of instrumentation and orchestration, based on a mixture of Western and non-Western musical traditions.
 He has received many awards, the most prestigious being the 1998 SOZA Composer of the Year Award (Slovakia's highest music award) for his work Two Worlds, for classical and semi-acoustic guitars, which was televised nationally and later released on an album of the same title.
 Compositions from this album formed the repertoire of two tours performed in trio with Ivana Troselj and Ján Labant; a 1997 tour of Slovakia organised by the government arts agency Slovkoncert; as well as a 1999 Australian tour.

 Budos enjoys collaborating on a diverse range of artistic projects.
 His arrangements of traditional Slovakian folk songs were featured at concerts for the Sydney 2000 Olympic Games celebrations in Canberra and at numerous cultural and diplomatic events.
 In 2002, conductor Oliver Dohnanyi premiered and recorded three guitar concertos by Budos with soloists Ján Labant, Rémi Boucher, Peter Remeník; along with the Slovak Sinfonietta, and Archi di Slovakia; later released on the album Heart on a Sleeve.
-Music from this album has also been used for film and television (A Touch of Courage: The Enlightenment; The Boe Sisters), and repeatedly featured on the US-based Classical Guitar Alive! show broadcast across over 300 radio stations.
+Music from this album has also been used for film and television (A Touch of Courage: The Enlightenment; The Boe Sisters), and repeatedly featured on the US-based radio show Classical Guitar Alive.
 Heart on a Sleeve and Secret Wedding were further performed at concerts in Poland and Slovakia, by Filharmonia Czestochowa, Lublin Philharmonics, and Archi di Slovakia.

-Other artistic collaborations include guitarists Ziggy & Miles Johnston, Tonié Field, John Couch, Ondrej Vesely, Karol Samuelcik, VCA Guitar Orchestra, JGO, Hamburg Guitar Duo, Satori Quartet and flutist Ján Figura, supporting concert tours, festival performances, recordings, radio and TV broadcast in countries as varied as Cuba, Mexico, Holland, Germany or Thailand.
+Artists who commissioned new guitar works from Budos include Silver Sands Guitar Quartet, Ziggy & Miles Johnston, Tonié Field, John Couch, Ondrej Vesely, Karol Samuelcik, VCA Guitar Orchestra, JGO, Satori Quartet, Duo LaBarre, etc., supporting concert tours, festival performances, recordings, radio and TV broadcast in countries as varied as Cuba, Mexico, Holland, Germany or Thailand.

-Budos's Linn Linnaeus and The Magic Lute featured on John Couch's disc Ask Me Tomorrow, and have been broadcast repeatedly on ABC Classic since December 2015.
-Light (2015) premiered at the Australian Institute of Sport Arena; One Last Time (2016) and Last Train From Platform 49 (2018), premiered at Cithara Aediculae festival by Ján Labant; Tres Meditacions (homenatge a Antoni Gaudi), premiered by John Couch in Adelaide (2019) and featured on his album Whenua o te Manu; and A New York Minute, written for cellist Laura Metcalf and guitarist Rupert Boyd was premiered in Canberra and performed on their 2019 and 2023 tours of Australia and repeatedly in the USA (2020-present), including a performance at The Metropolitan Museum of Art, New York (2021).
-The piece is featured on Sono Luminus album Songs of Love and Despair and has been regularly played on NYC's WQXR radio station.
+Budos's Linn Linnaeus and The Magic Lute featured on John Couch's disc Ask Me Tomorrow and have been broadcast repeatedly on ABC Classic since December 2015.
+Light (2015) premiered at the Australian Institute of Sport Arena; One Last Time (2016) and Last Train From Platform 49 (2018), premiered at Cithara Aediculae festival by Ján Labant; Tres Meditacions (homenatge a Antoni Gaudi), premiered by John Couch in Adelaide (2019) and featured on his album Whenua o te Manu; and A New York Minute, written for cellist Laura Metcalf and guitarist Rupert Boyd was premiered in Canberra and performed on their 2019 and 2023 tours of Australia and repeatedly in the USA, including a performance at The Metropolitan Museum of Art, New York.
+The piece is featured on Sono Luminus album Songs of Love and Despair and has been regularly played on NYC's WQXR.

 More recently, Budos has developed his love of books and literature into concerto projects.
 During his 2018 Barcelona visit, he was granted permission by acclaimed Catalonian novelist Jaume Cabré to adapt his international bestseller Jo Confesso (Confessions) to music.
 The premiere of this work, Adrià's Confessions, a book-concerto for guitar and orchestra, featuring soloist Jacob Cordover and Orquestra del Reial Cercle Artistic, supported by the ACT Government, Australian Embassy in Madrid, and the Australian Music Centre, took place in Barcelona's iconic Palau de la Música in April 2021.
-Australian premiere performances are planned for September 2025.
-Budos has also received permission from Affirm Press Melbourne and Australian author Pip Williams to set her novel, The Dictionary of Lost Words, to music.
-This new book-concerto for harp and orchestra (Esme's Words) featuring harpist Alice Giles, is to be premiered in Adelaide in 2024-5.
+Australian premiere performances are planned for September 2026.
+Budos has also received permission from the Australian author Pip Williams to set her novel, The Dictionary of Lost Words, to music.
+This new book-concerto for harp and orchestra (Esme's Words) featuring harpist Alice Giles is planned to be premiered in Australia in 2026.

 Studied with